Maryland officials to launch review of cases handled by ex-chief medical examiner who testified in Chauvin’s defense

 David Fowler, who was Maryland’s chief medical examiner from 2002 to 2019, served as a key witness for Chauvin, whose high-profile trial ended this week with a jury convicting the former Minneapolis officer of murder and manslaughter in the death of George Floyd.

-Fowler broke with the Hennepin County medical examiner, among others, to classify Floyd’s death as “undetermined” and not a homicide.
+Fowler broke with the Hennepin County medical examiner, among others, to classify Floyd’s killing as “undetermined” and not a homicide.
 Floyd was seen in viral video gasping for breath while pinned under Chauvin’s knee.
 Fowler testified that the primary cause of Floyd’s death was cardiac arrhythmia during police restraint due to underlying heart disease.
 He also said that Floyd’s drug use and exposure to carbon monoxide from the police car contributed to his death.

 Fowler has defended his work.